yaegassy/coc-graphql/README.md

 ## !!
 Note & Warning !!

-I don't use "GraphQL" regularly, so if you like cucumber, please refer or copy to this repository and create coc-graphql by yourself.
+I don't use "GraphQL" regularly, so if you like "GraphQL", please refer or copy to this repository and create coc-graphql by yourself.

 ## Install